skaji/mi6/README.md

 ; if you want to prune files when packaging, then
 ; filename = utils/tool.pl
 ;
-; you can use Perl6 regular expressions
+; you can use Raku regular expressions
 ; match = ^ 'xt/'

 [MetaNoIndex]